weixu000/libtorch-yolov3-deepsort/README.md

 # Overview
+*It is for my undergrad thesis in Tsinghua University.*

 There are four modules in the project:

 - Detection: YOLOv3
 - Tracking: SORT and DeepSORT
 - Processing: Run detection and tracking, then display and save the results (a compressed video, a few snapshots for each target)